kblomqvist/ghblog-template/README.md

 Usage
 -----

-- Fork
+- Fork.
-- Rename the repo to username.github.com
+- Rename the repo to username.github.com.
 - Push something to your renamed repo to trig GitHub to generate the page, for example, edit _configs.yml and set the correct url.
 You should do this anyway to setup seo.
-- Browse to http://username.github.com to see the result
+- Browse to http://username.github.com to see the result.

 If you like to polish the default design or know some awesome Jekyll magic, I'm happy to merge pull requests.